FRRouting/frr/doc/user/vnc.rst

 BGP, with IP VPNs and Tunnel Encapsulation, is used to distribute VN information between NVAs.
 BGP based IP VPN support is defined in :rfc:`4364`, and
-@cite{RFC4659, BGP-MPLS IP Virtual Private Network (VPN) Extension for IPv6 VPN }.
-Both the Encapsulation Subsequent Address Family Identifier (SAFI) and the Tunnel Encapsulation Attribute, @cite{RFC5512, The BGP Encapsulation Subsequent Address Family Identifier (SAFI) and the BGP Tunnel Encapsulation Attribute}, are supported.
+:rfc:`4659`.
+Both the Encapsulation Subsequent Address Family Identifier (SAFI) and the Tunnel Encapsulation Attribute, :rfc:`5512` are supported.

 The protocol that is used to communicate routing and Ethernet / Layer 2 (L2) forwarding information between NVAs and NVEs is referred to as the